 The growth of the Town's main source of revenues, property taxes, is capped by Proposition 2 1⁄2 and can only be overridden by a majority vote at a Town election.
 Tax revenues have remained steady despite the economic uncertainty of the post-pandemic economy.
-State aid for the fiscal year remained steady and local receipts were only slightly impacted by the pandemic.
+State aid for the fiscal year remained steady and local receipts have shown variability related to building permit revenue and investment income.

-On the Town's operating side, the 2022 budgets and service level were maintained through a modest 2.5% increase in the budget.
+On the Town's operating side, the 2023 budgets and service level were maintained through a 2% increase in the budget.
 This allowed the Town to continue to provide high quality services while minimizing the impact on the property tax burden.
 The Town continues to balance increasing operational costs for the Town and School with the Town's ongoing capital needs.

 The Town continues to manage its financial affairs in a prudent manner, primarily through considerable long-term planning and financial policies.
 The Town continues to enjoy a bond rating of AAA by Standard & Poor's.
-It has been able to do so by incorporating long range planning tools such as a five-year Capital Improvement Program, adding to reserve balances and addressing long term liabilities despite tight budgets.
+It has been able to do so by incorporating long range planning tools such as a five-year Capital Improvement Program, maintaining reserve balances and addressing long-term liabilities despite tight budgets.
 The Town's long-term policies will preserve its strong financial position for the foreseeable future.

-In 2022, the Town continued to demonstrate its commitment to fund long-term liabilities, such as, its commitment to fund the Other Post-Employment Benefits liability.
-The June 2022 Annual Town Meeting appropriated \$278,173 to the OPEB Liability Account and the Town plans to continue to fund this in future years until it is fully funded, which is expected to be on or about fiscal year 2031 based on the current funding schedule.
+In 2023, the Town continued to demonstrate its commitment to fund long-term liabilities, such as, its commitment to fund the Other Postemployment Benefits liability.
+The April 2023 Annual Town Meeting appropriated \$289,300 from the tax levy to the OPEB Liability Account and the Town plans to continue to fund this in future years until it is fully funded, which is expected to be on or about fiscal year 2031 based on the current funding schedule.
+Since the appropriation is from the fiscal year 2024 tax levy, the transfer was made in fiscal year 2024.
+In fiscal year 2022 and prior years, the OPEB appropriation has been made from free cash and the transfer has been made in the year of the vote.
+As a result, a transfer was not recorded in fiscal year 2023.

 The Town has remained dedicated to a strategic approach of debt policy.
 Whenever possible, if new issuances of debt are needed, they are issued when previous debt issuances are fully retired.
 The Town's debt management keeps debt service payments level each year when possible and as those payments decline, the Town uses those funds towards the annual capital plan in order to save paying interest costs and divert those funds towards the Town's much needed capital improvements.
-The Town voted total capital for fiscal year 2022 in the amount of

-\$3.4 million.
-The Town is able to use the retired debt service payment amounts to make strides in the capital plan and aim to contribute \$3-3.5 million annually.
+The Town voted total capital for fiscal year 2023 in the amount of \$4.2 million.
+The Town is able to use the retired debt service payment amounts to make strides in the capital plan and aims to contribute, at a minimum, \$3-3.5 million annually.

 The Town established enterprise funds for water and sewer operations.
 This has allowed the Town to shift large portions of the operating costs and capital improvements to the users of water and sewer services so that no tax support goes towards providing these services.
 A portion of enterprise related debt is related to the sewer infrastructure improvements and the long-term goal is to be able to fully cover all infrastructure debt service for water and sewer by user fees.
 The general fund currently pays 25% of sewer debt and 100% of water debt service.
-By moving towards fully covering debt service with the enterprise funds Town will be able to provide the maximum tax dollars available to all other services.
+By moving towards fully covering debt service with the enterprise funds the Town will be able to provide the maximum tax dollars available to all other services.